-On January 14, 2010, Flow Capital Advisors, Inc. ("Flow Capital") filed a lawsuit against JAG Media Holdings, Inc. in the Circuit Court of the 17 th Judicial Circuit In and For Broward County Florida (Case No. 10001713).
+On January 14, 2010, Flow Capital filed a lawsuit against JAG Media Holdings Inc. in the Circuit Court of the 17th Judicial Circuit In and For Broward County Florida (Case No. 10001713).
 Pursuant to this lawsuit, Flow Capital alleges that JAG Media Holdings breached a Non-Circumvention Agreement it had entered into with Flow Capital, dated January 1, 2004.
-The Company and its counsel are currently reviewing this lawsuit and anticipate responding to it in the near future.
+JAG Media Holdings has moved to dismiss the case because Flow Capital is not registered to transact business in the state of Florida, and is therefore barred from maintaining the suit under applicable law.
+The motion is pending.

-On January 15, 2010, Flow Capital filed a lawsuit against CardioGenics, Inc, and another defendant in the United States District Court for the Southern District of Florida, Fort Lauderdale Division (Case No. 10-CV-60066-Martinez-Brown) ("Flow Lawsuit").
-The Flow Lawsuit alleges that CardioGenics (i) breached a Finder's Fee Agreement in connection with the CardioGenics Acquisition; and (ii) breached a non-circumvention agreement.
-Flow Capital is claiming that it is entitled to its finder's fee equal to eight percent (8%) of the JAG Media Holdings shares received by CardioGenics, or the equivalent monetary value of the stock.
-The Company and its counsel are currently reviewing the Flow Lawsuit and anticipate responding to the Flow Lawsuit in the near future.
+On January 15, 2010 Flow Capital filed a lawsuit against CardioGenics Inc., and another defendant in the United States District Court for the Southern District of Florida, Fort Lauderdale Division (Case No. 10-CV-60066-Martinez-Brown).
+This lawsuit alleges that CardioGenics (i) breached a Finder's Fee Agreement in connection with the CardioGenics Acquisition; and (ii) breached a non-circumvention agreement.
+Flow Capital is claiming that it is entitled to the finder's fee equal to eight percent (8%) of the JAG Media Holdings shares received by CardioGenics, or the equivalent monetary value of the stock.
+CardioGenics has moved to dismiss the lawsuit for lack of jurisdiction against it in Florida, and that motion is pending.